-The following week, in the early hours of March 14, the U.S. House of Representatives passed the much larger Families First Coronavirus Response Act.
-That bill is expected to become law during the week of March 16, although negotiations between the House and Senate could lengthen that timeframe.
+The following week, in the early hours of March 14, 2020, the U.S. House of Representatives passed the much larger Families First Coronavirus Response Act.
+That bill became law later in the month and represented the first major piece of stimulus legislation associated with the pandemic.

 Coronavirus Preparedness & Response Supplemental Appropriations Act